The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: Data

 \subsection{MDPL2-SAG}

 The \textsc{ {MDPL2-SAG}} galaxy catalog was constructed by combining the semi-analytic model of galaxy formation {\sc sag} \citep{Cora_2018} with the cosmological DM \textsc{ {MULTIDARK Planck 2}} simulation, \textsc{ {MDPL2}} (\citealt{Klypin_2016}; \citealt{Knebe_2018}).
-The code includes the contribution of several physical processes, such as radiative gas cooling, quiescent star formation, starbursts triggered by mergers and disc instabilities, AGN and SNe (Type Ia and II) feedback, and chemical enrichment.
-Additionally, the code includes environmental effects like RPS \textit{on satellites}, and gradual starvation.
+The code includes the contribution of several physical processes, such as radiative gas cooling, quiescent star formation, starbursts triggered by mergers and disk instabilities, AGN and SN (Type Ia and II) feedback, and chemical enrichment.
+Additionally, the code includes environmental effects like RPS on satellites, with the consequent gradual starvation.
 The model distinguishes two types of satellites.
-The first one corresponds to satellite galaxies that maintain their dark matter halos, whose dynamics allow for tracking galaxy orbits; and the second ones are `orphan galaxies', differentiated from the former because their dark matter halos could not be identified by the halo finder, due to resolution effects.
-We have checked the contribution of these orphans to our sample, but most of the low-mass central galaxies selected in this study were not orphans in the past.
-The model assumes a $\Lambda$CDM cosmology with $\Omega_\textrm{m} = 0.307$, $\Omega_{\Lambda} = 0.693$, $\Omega_\textrm{B} = 0.048$, $n_{\rm s} = 0.96$ and $H_0 = 100$ $h^{-1}$km s$^{-1}$ Mpc$^{-1}$, where $h = 0.678$ (\citealt{Planck_collaboration_2014}), tracing the evolution of $3840^3$ particles from $z$ = 120 to $z$ = 0 in a box of side length 1 $h^{-1}$ Gpc.
+The first one corresponds to satellite galaxies that maintain their DM halos, whose dynamics allow for tracking galaxy orbits; and the second ones are `orphan galaxies', differentiated from the former because the halo finder could not identify their DM halos due to resolution effects.
+We do not consider orphan galaxies in this study.
+The DM simulation assumes a $\Lambda$CDM cosmology with $\Omega_\textrm{m} = 0.307$, $\Omega_{\Lambda} = 0.693$, $\Omega_\textrm{B} = 0.048$, $n_{\rm s} = 0.96$ and $H_0 = 100$ $h^{-1}$km s$^{-1}$ Mpc$^{-1}$, where $h = 0.678$ (\citealt{Planck_collaboration_2014}), tracing the evolution of $3840^3$ particles from $z$ = 120 to $z$ = 0 in a box of side length 1 $h^{-1}$ Gpc.